-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • The Local Government Panel Report included this recommendation.
-6.4 Monthly Reporting of Credit Card Stateme 6.4 Monthly Reporting of Credit Card Statements No legislative requirement.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS The Local Government Panel Report included this recommendation.
+6.4 Monthly Reporting of Credit Card Statement ents No legislative requirement.
 Disclosure requirements brought in by individual councils have shown significant reduction of expenditure of funds.
 The statements of a local government's credit cards used by local government employees will be required to be tabled at council at meetings on a monthly basis.
 This provides oversight of incidental local government spending.
-Agree 6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
+Agree in principle.
+6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
 These are reported on the MyCouncil website.
 These ratios are intended to provide an indication of the financial health of every local government.
 Financial ratios will be reviewed in detail, building on work already underway by the DLGSC.
 The methods of calculating ratios and indicators will be reviewed to ensure that the results are accurate and useful.
-Agree 6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
+Agree in principle.
+However, I wish to reserve a detailed commentary when the Minister / Department release further details.
+6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
 The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
 The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management.
 To ensure independent oversight, it is proposed the Chair of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
 Audit Committees would also need to consider proactive risk management.
 To reduce costs, it is proposed that local governments should be able to establish shared Regional Audit Committees.
 The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.
-Agree
+Completely disagree with this proposal!
+Why is the Minister / Department treating Elected Members with such disrespect in this regard?
+The first and fourth bullets completely diminishes the role of Elected Members, (members of the public voted in by the public) to meet the strategic management of their community.
+Seriously, if the Minister / Department does not believe that in general Elected Members do not have the competency to meet the objectives

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS of the Audit Committee then just be frank and say so.
+Then we can have a mature discussion to how this can be addressed.
+6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
 This is not currently provided for under the Act.
 The Local Government Panel Report included this recommendation.
 Reforms would allow local governments to provide loans to third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
 This would allow local governments to lend funds to improve buildings within their district.
 Limits and checks and balances would be established to ensure that financial risks are proactively managed.
-Do not agree the proposed reform is too vast and needs to be more specific.
-Would prefer to see a grant funding initiative for heritage, cladding, green energy fixtures etc. 6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
+Agree in principle.
+6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
 Disclosure will increase ratepayer awareness of waste costs.
 The Review Panel Report included this recommendation.
 It is proposed that waste charges are required to be separately shown on rate notices (for all properties which receive a waste service).
 This would provide transparency and awareness of costs for ratepayers.
+Agree in principle.